 In the incident where an accident occurs due to lane splitting, there may be several injuries as a result.
 If these injuries have occurred to the occupants of a passenger vehicle, the motorcyclist will often be held at fault, as lane splitting is not permitted in the state of Tennessee.

 Remember; motorcyclists have little to no protection between their bodies and the outdoors.
 Therefore, injuries relating to motorcycle accidents tend to be more severe, and when a motorcyclist takes a negligent action, it could be fatal.

 Contact an Established Lawyer Today

 Motorcycles may be one of the most enjoyable vehicles across our Tennessee roadways, however riders must also recognize the dangers associated with riding and abide by all traffic laws.
 At Greg Coleman Law, we believe that when a negligent individual inflicts harm onto an innocent person, that negligent individual must pay for the losses and damages they have caused.

-Serving Knoxville, Tennessee, our attorneys are also able to provide our services throughout the entire state.
+Serving Knoxville, Tennessee, our licensed personal injury attorneys are also able to provide our services throughout the entire state.
 Some of the local Knoxville areas our team serves includes, but is not limited to:

 - Lenoir City

 For more information about our attorneys, we encourage you to call (865) 247-0080, or complete the Free Case Evaluation on this page today.